Why Does My Stomach Hurt When I Wake Up?

 Indigestion

-You might be experiencing indigestion if you have pain or discomfort in your upper abdomen, a burning pain behind the breastbone (heartburn), a feeling of fullness or bloating, nausea, gas, or burping.
-Indigestion commonly occurs shortly after a meal (or perhaps a heavy or unusual meal the night before), but it can also be caused by smoking, drinking, pregnancy, stress, or certain medications.
+You might be experiencing indigestion5 if you have pain or discomfort in your upper abdomen, a burning pain behind the breastbone (heartburn), a feeling of fullness or bloating, nausea, gas, or burping.
+Indigestion commonly occurs shortly after a meal (or perhaps a heavy or unusual meal the night before), but it can also be caused by smoking, drinking, pregnancy, stress, or certain medications.5

-You can treat indigestion by changing your diet4, and for occasional indigestion, try taking over-the-counter antacids like Pepto Bismol.
-If you have any other underlying conditions, though, you should speak with your doctor before using any new medication.
+You can treat indigestion by changing your diet6, and for occasional indigestion, try taking over-the-counter antacids like Pepto Bismol.
+If you have any other underlying conditions, though, you should speak with your healthcare provider before using any new medication.

 Food Poisoning

-Food poisoning is one of those things where if you’ve had it, you probably know you’ve had it.
-Symptoms can be intense and may include upset stomach, stomach cramps, nausea, vomiting, diarrhea, and fever.
+Food poisoning is one of those instances where if you’ve had it, you probably know you’ve had it.
+Symptoms may include7 an upset stomach, stomach cramps, nausea, vomiting, diarrhea, and fever.

-If you wake up with food poisoning, it’s likely that something you ate the previous night or day was contaminated, often because of a lack of being cooked fully.
-According to the CDC5, some common culprits include raw or undercooked shellfish, beef or poultry, and raw or expired dairy products.
+If you wake up with food poisoning, it’s likely that something you ate the previous night or day was contaminated, sometimes because of a lack of being cooked fully.
+According to the CDC8, some common culprits include raw or undercooked shellfish, beef or poultry, and raw or expired dairy products.

-Luckily, food poisoning, as unpleasant as it is, usually resolves on its own.
+Luckily, food poisoning usually resolves on its own.
 Be sure to replace fluids you’re losing with lots of water with electrolytes, avoid eating until symptoms are resolved (and then only eat small bites of bland food, like crackers or toast), and don’t take antidiarrheal medications, as these might prolong your symptoms.

 Dehydration

-We hear all the time how important water and hydration are for our bodies — after all, about 60 percent6 of our bodies are made up of water.
-However, if you’re waking up with stomach pain, it might be because you’re not hydrated enough.
-Water helps with digestion and the elimination of waste, and therefore, a lack of water could lead to digestive issues.
+If you’re waking up with stomach pain, it might be because you’re not hydrated enough.
+Water helps with digestion and the elimination of waste9, and therefore, a lack of water could lead to stomach discomfort from constipation10.

 Constipation